 All of the major Airports in Paris are connected by train to the city center and to other regions in France.

-France Entry Requirements
+Entry Requirements For France

 EU citizens will only need their passport to enter France.
 Citizens of Australia, Canada, Israel, Japan, New Zealand, Switzerland, the US, and a handful of other countries do not need to pre-apply for a visa; their valid passport will be stamped on arrival.
-Other nationalities will need to apply for a Schengen Visa beforehand to visit all Schengen zoned countries.
+Other nationalities will need to apply for a Schengen Visa beforehand to visit all Schengen zone countries.

 What the Hell are Schengen Area Countries?